Provide feedback on our resources for injured workers

-How are we doing?
-Who's Who in Workers' Compensation
+Understand Who's Who in Workers' Compensation

-Get Medical Care
+Getting Medical Care

 You can request reimbursement for mileage and parking related to medical visits and to pick up medications or supplies related to the injury.
 You must request reimbursement within 120 days of travel.
 The insurance carrier must pay you within 30 days, or they must provide written notice stating why the reimbursement was denied.
 You may view a sample reimbursement form in the Claimant Brochure and get help determining the amount of repayment with our new online mileage calculator.

-Report Your Injury
+How to Report Your Injury

 Within 10 working days of your injury, you should tell your employer about the injury.
 This must be done in writing.
 If you were injured more than 10 days ago, you should still notify your employer in writing as soon as possible.
+Learn more about reporting your injury.

-File a Claim
+Filing a Claim

-Understand Potential Benefits
+Understanding Potential Benefits

-Resolve or Reopen Your Claim
+Resolving or Reopening Your Claim

 The Difference Between Workers’ Compensation and Unemployment Insurance